Gafoneo/QuickSell/README.md

 You landed on comapany after playing your final day of the 2nd quota, the quota is 256, you have 4 leftover credits in terminal and plan to buy jetpack (900), weed killer (25*2) and go to Artifice (1500).
 You can just use `/sell 900+25*2+1500 -eo`.
 The mod will try to sell 2094, the overtime because of that will be 352 and there already are 4 credits in terminal so overall it will be 2094+352+4=2450, exactly as requested.
 Then suppose you bought a jetpack and two weed killers and noted that you don't have any shovels so you decide to buy two of them (30*2).
 Now you can use `/sell 60 -o` to ignore how many credits and overtime you already have and get 60 more of credits+overtime.
 The mod will try to sell 50 and the overtime gained because of that will be 10, so overall it will be 60, exactly as requested.

+## Reporting issues/feature requests
+If you want to report a bug or request a new feature welcome to my [GitHub](https://github.com/Gafoneo/QuickSell/issues)

 ## Credits

-- Thanks to **baer1** for YetAnotherSellMod which this mod originated from
+### Thanks to baer1 for YetAnotherSellMod which this mod originated from

-- Also thanks to **baer1** for ChatCommandAPI which was a very good tool to make chat commands with
+### Also thanks to baer1 for ChatCommandAPI which was a very good tool to make chat commands with

-- Thanks to **Zehs** for SellMyScrap which became a huge inspiration for me
+### Thanks to Zehs for SellMyScrap which became a huge inspiration for me

-- Thanks to **NutNutty** for logic in SellTracker which allows to track items on the desk on client
+### Thanks to NutNutty for logic in SellTracker which allows to track items on the desk on client